Skip to main content

 ChatGPT works as a free AI assistant for generating ideas and content, but it's not a full course creator.
 Bringing Coassemble into the mix will take your course creation to the next level.

-Stephanie Chan
+Editor: Stephanie Chan

 ChatGPT makes the first part easy.
-Ask for a course outline and you get structure, lesson ideas, and even draft content in seconds.
+Ask for a course outline and you get structure, lesson ideas, and draft content in seconds.
+The friction shows up next: that text still needs to become an interactive course.
+ChatGPT works as a free AI assistant for generating ideas and content, but it's not a full course creator.

 This guide shows how to use ChatGPT free for ideation, then pair it with Coassemble to turn AI-generated content into a complete, interactive course without technical skills or long build times.